prody/ProDy/doc/tutorials/ensemble_analysis/nmr.rst

 ===============================================================================

-This example shows how to perform PCA of an NMR structure with multiple models.
+This example shows how to perform principal component analysis (PCA) of an ensemble of NMR models.
+The protein of interest is :wiki:`ubiquitin`, and for illustration puposes, we will repeat the calculations for ubiquitin that was published in [AB09]_.

-The protein of interest is Ubiquitin, and example will repeat the calculations for ubiquitin that was published in [AB09]_.
-A :class:`.PCA` instance that stores covariance matrix and principal modes that describes the dominant changes in the dataset will be obtained. :class:`.PCA` instance and principal modes (:class:`.Mode`) can be used as input to functions in :mod:`.dynamics` module for further analysis.
+A :class:`.PCA` object that stores covariance matrix and principal modes that describe the dominant changes in the dataset will be obtained. :class:`.PCA` and principal modes (:class:`.Mode`) can be used as input to functions in :mod:`.dynamics` module for further analysis.